jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 This article describes a small batch renderer written in C using modern OpenGL.
 The goal is to write the minimum amount to code to reduce draw calls.
-It's not going to be the fastest or the most efficent implementation, but it's probably one of the smallest.
+It's not going to be the fastest or the most efficient implementation, but it's probably one of the smallest.

 Below is an example of how the batch renderer can be used to draw a grid of sprites